cauemarcovich/cauemarcovich.github.io/_games/professional/star-strikers.md

 ## My Contribution
 For this project, I joined as a **freelancer**, assisting the game's programming team.

 Initially, I was appointed to *study the project* and *create the documentation*.
-We tought it would be a good way to get acquaintance with the project code.
+We thought it would be a good way to get acquaintance with the project code.
 Afterwards, I took responsibility for the *championship game flow*.
 In this role, I received the art brief, and my task was to implement it in Unity and develop the championship game flow.